-Located in the Sierra Nevada mountains, in Northern California, South Lake Tahoe is a mecca for adventure-seekers.
-Encompassing wooded trails, sparkling lakes, granite cliffs, and sandy beaches, the city offers the ideal conditions for outdoor activities at any season of the year.
+Located in the Sierra Nevada mountains in Northern California, South Lake Tahoe is a mecca for adventure-seekers.
+Encompassing wooded trails, sparkling lakes, granite cliffs, and sandy beaches, the city offers the ideal conditions for outdoor activities in any season of the year.

-During the summer and spring months, take advantage of the luminous and indulge in a variety of water sports: from paddleboarding on the stunning Emerald Bay to kayaking on Lakeview Commons and swimming in the Angora Lakes.
+During the summer and spring months, take advantage of the luminous and indulge in various water sports: from paddleboarding on the stunning Emerald Bay to kayaking on Lakeview Commons and swimming in the Angora Lakes.

-The Echo Lakes Trail, located south of the Tahoe Basin, is a favorite place for fall hikes and foliage viewing, while the local ski resorts are a great bet for welcoming the winter.
+The Echo Lakes Trail, located south of the Tahoe Basin, is a favorite place for fall hikes and foliage viewing, while the local ski resorts are an excellent bet for welcoming the winter.
 During that time of year, the city becomes a veritable wonderland where visitors can enjoy a showcase of sports, from skiing to snowboarding.

 Yosemite National Park